kputnam/stupidedi/README.md

 probably attributable optimizations performed by the JIT compiler.

-Lastly, these results should approximate the performance of document generation with BuilderDSL, except BuilderDSL API should have less overhead, as it skips the tokenizer.
-On the other hand, BuilderDSL frequently queries the call stack to track provenance of elements in the parse tree.
+Lastly, these results should approximate the performance of document generation with BuilderDsl, except BuilderdsL API should have less overhead, as it skips the tokenizer.
+On the other hand, BuilderDsl frequently queries the call stack to track provenance of elements in the parse tree.
 In common real-world use, custom application logic and database access are going to bottleneck performance, rather than Stupidedi.